 a) Applications to defer awards will only be granted in the case of pregnancy and, for the 2020/21 academic year, reasons relating to the COVID-19 pandemic.

 b) In the case of pregnancy, you may either continue with your award or you may defer it until the following academic year.
 If you wish to continue with the award, you need to be aware that if you take an extended period of leave from your studies in the UK it is possible that your visa will be cancelled.
 If this happens, you will have to return home and apply for another visa before being able to resume your studies.

 c) Candidates selected for a Chevening Bilateral Award who wish to defer their award due to reasons relating to the COVID-19 pandemic should read the guidance on our website here about how to request a deferral.
 This guidance forms part of these terms and conditions.

 c) All other candidates selected for a Chevening Bilateral Award who are unable to take up their award must normally withdraw from the programme and re-apply the following year.

 13. Visas and immigration

-a) All regulations concerning immigration and entry clearance (visas) are set by the Home Office and are subject to change.
+a) All regulations concerning immigration and visas are set by the Home Office and are subject to change.

 b) You must abide by all conditions of your UK visa.

 c) If you breach the conditions of your visa, the Secretariat may be required to issue you with a formal letter, notify the British embassy or high commission or partner and/or restrict further access to the Chevening network (via events or digital platforms).
-Depending on the nature of the breach, your university (as your visa sponsor) may be required to curtail your visa.
-In this case, your award will be withdrawn.
+Depending on the nature of the breach, your university as your visa sponsor may be required to report the breach to the Home Office and potentially withdraw your sponsorship.
+This may lead to the Home Office curtailing your visa.
+In this case, your scholarship will be withdrawn.

 d) You will be required to send evidence of your immigration status to your programme officer once you have arrived in the UK.
 Failure to return this evidence when requested will result in a financial penalty being applied.